knpuniversity/symfony/knpu/twig-layouts.md

 ## Overriding a Second Block

 Ok, the title of the page - "welcome" - well, that's not terribly inspiring or accurate for this page.
-That comes from the base layout, but it's wrapper in a block called `title`.
+That comes from the base layout, but it's wrapped in a block called `title`.
 Let's override that!

 Add `{% block title %}Genus {{ name }}{% endblock %}`.
 The order of blocks doesn't